Plant-based diet for beginners: Food, Supplements, and Workout Tips

 Plant-based Protein Sources

-While it’s possible to get all the proteins you need from plant-based sources, you do need to have enough protein intake to maintain all three sides of your BiOptimization triangle.
+While it’s possible to get all the proteins you need from plant-based sources, you need enough protein intake to maintain all three sides of your BiOptimization triangle.

 You need all 20 amino acids to build muscles and construct other proteins in your body.